Divorce Honest and Compassionate Representation

 There are several issues you and your spouse must address and resolve before your divorce can be finalized.
 The more complex they are, the longer your divorce can potentially take.

-Below is a list of the key issues spouses often face in a divorce:
+Below is a list of the key family law issues spouses often face in a divorce:

 If you and your spouse disagree on one or more of these issues, you will have a contested divorce.
 You can resolve it through a form of alternative dispute resolution, such as mediation, collaborative divorce, or you can have your divorce litigated in court where a judge will assist with resolution.